 If you're concerned, consult a professional at the early signs of hair loss.
 This can help you restore your confidence and find solutions for the ongoing health of your hair.

 Need advice on the best cosmetic options available to create thicker hair?
-Call one of our hair loss clinics in Sydney or Adelaide for more information.
+Call our hair loss clinic in Sydney for more information.
 Ph: 1300 427 778.